-Would you consider yourself a serious endurance athlete?
+Would you consider yourself an endurance athlete?

 If you answered yes, it’s likely you’ve heard of some, or all of these terms: